martinberlin/CalEPD/README.md

 To check how an existing project uses it check [CALE-IDF dependencies](https://github.com/martinberlin/cale-idf/network/dependencies) and the [components folder](https://github.com/martinberlin/cale-idf/tree/master/components).
 Please check the [paralell examples in Cale-idf](https://github.com/martinberlin/cale-idf/tree/master/main/demos/parallel) project to get a grasp of how they work together with the EPDiy integration.

+### VSCODE and Platformio ★

+In the repository [cale-platformio](https://github.com/martinberlin/cale-platformio) you can have a quick start skeleton to use this component CalEPD and Adafruit-GFX together, along with optional FocalTech touch I2C.
+Please be aware that there are some corrections to do until we figure out what is the best way to do it.
+Read those in the WiKi and please give a **★ to the cale-platformio** repository if you find it useful.

 ### Touch models

 In latest CalEPD releases we included two classes that are touch aware.
 Touch models marked with a T suffix are disabled by default, uncomment in case of requirement in the CMakeLists.txt file: